danielang2020/danielang2020.github.io/books/Grokking_Algorithms/Grokking_Algorithms.md

 bisect.bisect_left(list, item);
 ```

+#### Running Time
+> The maximum number fo guesses is the same as the size of the list.
+This is called linear time.
+Binary Search runs in logarithm time.

 ### Big O Notation
 > Big O notation is special notation that tells you how fast an algorithm is.

 > Big O notation is about the worst-case scenario.

+### Exercise
+> 1.1 Suppose you have a sorted list of 128 names, and you’re searching through it using binary search.
+What’s the maximum number of steps it would take?
+> $\log_2 128$ = 7

 ## 2. Selection Sort
 > O(n) time means you touch every element in a list once.